fence-io/website/content/articles/networking/linux-network-namespace/index.md

     link/ether a2:08:37:6f:7a:b2 brd ff:ff:ff:ff:ff:ff link-netnsid 0
 ```

-The device `clink1` has been relocated from the root network namespace to `app1`.
-Notice the addition of `link-netns app1` binding to the `hlink1` device in the root network namespace device list output.
+The `clink1` interface has been moved from the root network namespace to `app1`.
+Notice the inclusion of `link-netns app1` in the `hlink1` interface within the root network namespace's device list output.
+This indicates that the `hlink1` interface is now linked with the `app1` network namespace.

 Note: keep in mind that both interfaces, `clink1` and `lo`, in `app1` network namespace are `DOWN`.